MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 relationships .*

-As you enter the entities, you also are selecting the position in the organizational structure you’re assigning the user to.
+As you enter the entities, you also are selecting the position in the organizational structure you're assigning the user to.
 For example, if you want to assign the user to the Consulting department of the Hardware division of Fabrikam, you would enter Fabrikam in the first level, Hardware in the second level and Consulting in the third level.